Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 This species is commonly found in wooded areas throughout the state, often fluttering around tree trunks and leaves.

-The Mourning Cloak has a unique characteristic in that it hibernates throughout the winter months and emerges as one of the first butterflies of the spring season.
+The Mourning Cloak is unique in that it hibernates throughout the winter months and emerges as one of the first butterflies of the spring season.

 Additionally, the wings have a slightly jagged edge, which sets them apart from other butterflies in Missouri.